Cumulative distributed energy resource capacity in the United States will reach 387 gigawatts by 2025, according to a new Wood Mackenzie report.

 The DER mix is evolving quickly away from nonresidential load management, which made up two-thirds of all U.S. DER capacity in 2015 but will make up less than half by 2025.

-Solar, electric vehicle infrastructure and residential load management potential now lead all other resources, accounting for more than 90 percent of DER capacity installed between 2016-2025.
+The solar, electric vehicle infrastructure and residential load management potential install base will account for more than 90 percent of DER capacity installed between 2016-2025.

-Cumulative U.S. DER investments will eclipse $80.6 billion between 2020 and 2026.
-EV infrastructure, battery storage and grid-interactive water heaters sales growth will drive spending to a new peak in 2025.
+Cumulative U.S. DER investments will eclipse $110.4 billion between 2020 and 2026.
+Solar, EV infrastructure, battery storage and grid-interactive water heaters sales growth will drive spending to a new peak in 2025.

 Hundreds of gigawatts of DER capacity in the balance